tus/tus-resumable-upload-protocol/protocol.md

 If an `Upload-Tag` is already in use for a different, ongoing upload, the Server MUST respond to the `POST` request initiating the upload with a `409 Conflict` status.

+#### Security Considerations

+To protect against attackers trying to guess an `Upload-Tag` and subsequently use it to inject malicious content into an upload, Servers MUST take measures to ensure that only the party that created a resource with an `Upload-Tag` can use it for subseqeuent `PATCH` and `HEAD` requests.

+If uploading to a Server is only possible for authenticated users, the Server can satisfy this requirement by leveraging the available authentication information to bind the `Upload-Tag` to a particular user, so that only that user can use it.

+##### Unauthenticated Uploads

+Servers and Clients that allow unauthenticated uploads with `Upload-Tag` MUST also implement the [Challenge](#challenge) extension.

+For unauthenticated uploads, Clients MUST send the `Upload-Secret` header alongside the `Upload-Tag` header with the `POST` request that creates the upload resource.

+Servers MUST return a `403 Forbidden` status for unauthenticated `POST` requests that contain an `Upload-Tag` header, but do not also include a valid `Upload-Secret` header.

 #### Headers

 ##### Upload-Tag

 The `Upload-Tag` request header MUST be an identifier created by the Client that's unique within its storage space, to avoid collisions.

 Clients can satisfy this requirement by generating and using a [version 4 UUID](https://tools.ietf.org/html/rfc4122#section-4.4).